A little over a week ago, a reader named MaryJo left the following comment on the article about “Avoiding Critters:”

 - Toilet paper and paper towels: Yes, there’s a cardboard tube in the center.
 No, I’ve never figured out how to avoid it.
 The best I can suggest is to check various brands and choose the rolls with the most sheets.
 This will save a lot of storage space, too, as some brands of toilet paper are extremely loosely rolled in foreign countries.
 I’ve seen some with only 60 sheets per roll at the same time I’ve bought rolls with 500 sheets!
 As a side note, we tended to use a few pieces of TP as a replacement for Kleenex, so we didn’t have the boxes on the boat.

 - Rice, Pasta and Couscous: These often come in boxes.
-I take them on board in the box, and immediately transfer them to a plastic storage container (in this case, an old peanut butter jar) and cut the directions out of the box and tape them to the container.
+I take them on board in the box, and immediately transfer them to a plastic storage container and cut the directions out of the box and tape them to the container.
 Then the box gets taken ashore immediately.

 - Cereal: Most cereal comes in a plastic bag inside a box and I pull the bag out of the box and leave the box ashore.
 Sometimes, you can buy cereal that’s just in a resealable plastic bag, which eliminates the box problem and is often cheaper.